sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 (1/3 <= x) & (x <= sqrt(pi))
 ```

-If you use the division operator between standard Python numbers, for example `1/3`, Python will perform the division and pass a numerical value to SymPy, leading to an inexact, numerical solution for all parts:
+If you use the division operator between standard Python numbers, for example
+`1/3`, Python will perform the division numerically and pass that inexact value to SymPy,
+leading to an inexact, numerical expression for all relations:

 ```py
 >>> from sympy import symbols, solve, pi, Integer